nuxeo-sandbox/nuxeo-material-compound-asset/README.md

 WIP: this plugin relies on a Studio configuration currently, specifically it requires a document type named "Material".

+# Usage

+Supports drag and drop import of Material packages-as-zip.

 # Build

 Assuming maven is correctly setup on your computer: